NicoleColgan/link_detection_bot/README.md

 # Project scope
 This project is a personal learning initiaive designed to explore technologies we already use.
-Its a link detection tool that scans documents or wikis for broken or out-dated linked with potential for real world value in documentation help and developer experience.
+We are setting out to build a Link Validation & Dead Link Detection Bot: an intelligent system that automatically crawls a set of pages, checks for broken or outdated links, and stores a historical log of what has changed and when.

 The project aims to deepen our understanding of tools like Python CLI dev, React, Next.js, and LLMS while also exploring concepts like crawling, parsing, content comparison, similarity detection and ui design.
+There is the added benefit of designing a project that meaningfully sharpens our technical skills, reinforces best practices, and creates something useful that we could also maintain and showcase independently.

-This project is an opportunity to sharpen our skills across multiple areas of development, without the use of any confidential data.
+This side-project is an opportunity to hone our skills across multiple areas of development, without the use of any confidential data.
 While the focus is on upskilling and mentorship, there may be potential for future commercial integration if the tool proves useful.

 ## details
 1. Input sources: lets start with files??